The Birmingham Zoo is home to approximately 950 animals from many continents, including many endangered species nestled on 122 acres.

 Carousel Ride: $2.50*

-Unlimited Wristband (includes unlimited rides on train, carousel & more): $8*
+Unlimited Wristband, includes unlimited rides on train, carousel & slide (when open): $8*

 Single Stroller: $9*